Topped-out 360 North Green office tower adds a touch of glass to a sunny day

 732 (left) and 730 West Randolph.

 I should explain that headline.
 You see, 732 West Randolph isn’t in a dispute with its neighbors.
 These ain’t the Hatfields and McCoys.
 In fact, 732 and 730 West Randolph are practically joined at the hip.
 732’s first six levels will be connected to 730, with two additional levels rising just above the six-story 730.
 Make sense?
-Suffice it to say, both buildings are six stories tall now.
+Suffice it to say, both buildings are six stories tall at the moment.

 As is often the case with my procrastinating ways, here are photos from a couple recent visits.

 Enjoying the photos?
 Metra and CTA rides (and Amtrak trains to Milwaukee), Zipcars, Divvy Bikes, camera lenses, domain fees, snacks & energy drinks, and comfortable walking shoes add up.
-You can help offset expenses by making a greatly-appreciated donation to Building Up Chicago.
+You can help offset expenses by making a greatly-appreciated donation to Building Up Chicago using the form below.

 Make a one-time donation